dev-tch/frontend_LostDocFinder/README.md

 ## frontend_LostDocFinder
 this is the user graphical interface developed with angular 17.2.0.
-- backend api exist in this link :[backend_LostDocFinder](https://github.com/dev-tch/backend_LostDocFinder)
+- backend api exists in this link :[backend_LostDocFinder](https://github.com/dev-tch/backend_LostDocFinder)

 ## folders
 - src/app/web-pages : contains all the components used in this application